SENTIENTFAQ ╲ Materials & Wood Species

 Does SENTIENT work with reclaimed or salvaged wood?

-How does wood move and change over time?
+How does solid wood change over time?

 Can I request a specific wood grain pattern or color tone?